vim-scraper/vim-scraper.github.com/index.markdown

 ---
 layout: default
-title: Vim Scripts
+title: About
 ---

 This is a mirror of all the [Vim scripts](http://www.vim.org/scripts/).

 **WARNING: we are not live yet!
 Do not expect stability.**
 There is still a good chance that you will have to delete and re-clone your repos without warning.
 We are close though!

 ## Motivation

 This mirror is an attempt to improve [Vim] ecosystem by simplifying plugin management.

 While [Pathogen] simplifies approach to [Vim] plugins, this mirror provides unified access to all [available Vim scripts](http://github.com/vim-scripts/repositories) using [Git].

-Check out [vim-update-bundles](http://github.com/bronson/vim-update-bundles) for an easy way to maintain your plugins with [Pathogen].

-See [Faq] for more information.
+Check out [vim-update-bundles](http://github.com/bronson/vim-update-bundles) for an easy way to maintain your plugins with [Pathogen], see [Faq] for more information.

 ## Updates